kv101/epicentr/README.md

 3) Current State : Akin to the 'marking as safe' feature in Facebook, this app would have a feature which lets you feed in your current level of safety after the disaster struck and would let your well-wishers and rescue missions know your condition and location for swift action.
 <br/><br/>

 **Conclusion** : Above was a brief overview of the project for code.fun.do ++ 2018.
 The app is currently being built to predict onset of earthquakes.
-The preparedness and remedy feature are useful for all general natural calamities.
+The preparedness and remedy features are useful for all general natural calamities.
 The app is being made to be all inclusive, so that in the untoward case of a natural disaster, right steps can be taken to minimize the loss of life.